UCLA-ECE209AS-2018W/Cong-George/README.md

 ## Abstract

-In this paper we have demonstrated that we can infer the rough activity of a room/house(if there is someone at home or not) by snipping and parsing the wifi packets that are sent out by IoT devices such as Google home or Amazon Echo, and by mobile devices.
-We further demonstrated that even by parsing the informaiton contained in 802.11 mac frame header, we can create wifi signature of differnt device and infer the acticity within the house or home without decrypting wifi packet payload.
+In this paper we implemented a novel method to infer house occupancy only by looking at the enccypted 802.11 wifi traffic between client devices in the house and the wifi access point at the house.
+Using the wifi signature method proposed by two Google engineers, our device is able to identify the type of all devices in the target network.
+By checking the present of smartphones in the current network, a strong indicator of occupancy as most American adults always carry cellphone with them, our script is capable of tracking the house occupancy very accurately.

 ## Introduciton

 As the concept of Internet of things are prevailing these days, more and more family choose to use them in house as a center of controll for other in-house IoT devices.
 For example, Google home can be associated with smart door lock or smart lamp for remote voice controll.
 While these devices greatly facilitate our daily life, it also exposes security issues.